dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-zips-android.md

 ## Resolve an app threat

-If you install an app that's seen as a threat to your device, you'll receive a notification within Ziperium zIPS.
+If you install an app that's seen as a threat to your device, you'll receive a notification within Zimperium zIPS.
 If the affected app remains on your device, you'll be unable to access company resources.

-To resolve, select the app from the list of threats in Ziperium zIPS.
+To resolve, select the app from the list of threats in Zimperium zIPS.
 Then follow the on-screen instructions to remove and uninstall the app.

 Still need help?
 Contact your company support.
 For contact information, check the [Company Portal website](https://portal.manage.microsoft.com/helpdesk).